-Leave is generally without pay.
-However, employees may use their earned leave benefit.
+Leave is generally without pay however employees may use their earned leave benefit if so desired.
 Payment is made for hours the employee was otherwise scheduled to work on those days.
 These hours will not be considered hours worked for purposes of calculating overtime.
 After three days, leave is generally without pay, but you must utilize any other paid leave provided by the Company.

-Paid time off benefits, such as vacation and sick leave, do not accrue during any period of unpaid statutory leave.
+Earned Leave benefits, such as vacation and sick leave, do not accrue during any period of unpaid statutory leave.